ciscoecosystem/mso-go-client/README.md

 ## Caching Support ##

-The client supports optional caching for schema requests to improve performance in scenarios with frequent schema lookups.
+The client supports optional caching for API requests to improve performance by storing frequently accessed data in memory.

 ### Enabling Caching ###